nikhilaravi/react-native-smart-scroll-view/README.md

 ### TODO

-- Allow for more types other than text input to be super scrollable.
+- Allow for more types other than text input to have smart scroll functionality.
-  - I.e. a customisable picker component that can be used to replace keyboard and select value from picker.
+  - i.e. a customisable picker component that can be used to replace keyboard to allow the user to select a value from a picker.
   - Any image, button, slider....
-- Allow for header above keyboard.
+- Allow for header/banner above keyboard.
-- Better animations.
+- Better animations....
 - Your issues/suggestions!

 ##### Feel free to comment, question, create issues, submit PRs... to make this view even smarter x